-In unique development in Parliament today, members of the New Patriotic Party (NPP) and National Democratic Congress (NDC) have both assumed seats on the majority side of the House, leaving the opposition side entirely empty.
+In a unique development in Parliament today, members of the New Patriotic Party (NPP) and National Democratic Congress (NDC) have both assumed seats on the majority side of the House, leaving the opposition side entirely empty.

 Following Speaker Alban Bagbin’s announcement of four open parliamentary seats on October 17, there is still uncertainty regarding which party has the majority.
 This odd arrangement occurs amid that uncertainty.